khorliheng/chess_app/README.md

-# 🧠 Chess Game with Stockfish AI – Customized by Henry Khor
+# 🧠 Chess Game with Stockfish AI – Customized by Li Heng

 This project is a customized version of the original [Chess Game](https://github.com/awsomeCStutorials/chess-game) developed by awsomeCStutorials.
 It serves as a learning platform to deepen my understanding of JavaScript, TypeScript, and AI integration in web applications.